 Figure 2-11: Benefits of knowing the atmospheric composition when inferring the core mass of a gaseous planet.
 Left: Radius evolution tracks for a half Saturn mass planet for two different atmospheric compositions (black: Solar; Blue: 10 times solar) illustrating the core inference process (models from Leconte & Chabrier, 2013).
-For the solar composition, a 9 M{\oplus} core is sufficient to explain the observed radius (grey cross).
+For the solar composition, a $9~M{\oplus}$ core is sufficient to explain the observed radius (grey cross).
 A super-solar atmosphere, being more opaque, slows down the cooling, hence the contraction, of the planet.
-A larger - here 15 M{\oplus} - core is thus needed to explain measured radius.
+A larger - here $15~M{\oplus}$ - core is thus needed to explain measured radius.
 Not knowing the composition can here lead to a 70% bias on the core mass inferred.
 Right: To see whether this effect is statistically significant when measurement uncertainties are taken into account, we repeated this process a large number of times, randomizing the measured radius (Thorngren et al. 2016).
 The radius uncertainty was taken to be equal to 2%, in line with the precisions envisioned for future missions (Rauer et al. 2012).
-For each atmospheric composition (a given histogram), one would conclude that a 2% radius uncertainty entails 1 sigma = 1.4 M{\oplus} uncertainty on the core, but this is not accurate.
+For each atmospheric composition, a histogram shows the probability for the core to have a given mass.
+Assuming a given atmospheric composition (a given histogram), one would conclude that a 2% radius uncertainty entails 1 sigma = $1.4~M{\oplus}$ uncertainty on the core, but this is not accurate.
 The difference (or bias) on the average core mass inferred in the two atmospheric scenarios is 4 times larger.
 By constraining the atmospheric composition, ARIEL would thus lead to more accurate core mass predictions.